DETAILED ACTION

 However, Turpin suggests the allocating process sets a transfer path for transferring between the work blocks, on one side of the farm field in a strip direction (see at least ¶ [0021] and Fig. 1 disclosing haul vehicles and/or chaser carts traveling along harvested swaths and headlands around a field perimeter to travel between combines working in unharvested swaths).

-It would be obvious to one of ordinary skill in the art before the effective filing date of the present invention to incorporate the transitional tracts of Turpin into the combination of Diekhans and Takeda with a reasonable expectation of success because both inventions are directed toward the operation of combine harvesters operating simultaneously in designated sections of a field.
+It would be obvious to one of ordinary skill in the art before the effective filing date of the present invention to incorporate the transitional tracts of Turpin into the combination of Diekhans, Takeda, and Sano with a reasonable expectation of success because both inventions are directed toward the operation of combine harvesters operating simultaneously in designated sections of a field.
 This would allow companion and/or support vehicles to travel between individual beds or even other fields without interfering with the operations of the combine harvesters.

 Conclusion